yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 {{< note title="Important" >}}

-Previously, after a DDL statement is executed, if the DDL statement increments the catalog version, then all the existing connections need to refresh catalog caches before they execute the next statement.
-When per database catalog version mode is enabled, multiple DDL statements can be concurrently executed if each DDL only affects its current database and is executed in a separate database.
+In earlier releases, after a DDL statement is executed, if the DDL statement increments the catalog version, then all the existing connections need to refresh catalog caches before they execute the next statement.
+However, when per database catalog version mode is enabled, multiple DDL statements can be concurrently executed if each DDL only affects its current database and is executed in a separate database.
 Existing connections only need to refresh their catalog caches if they are connected to